 At the defense, the paper is evaluated as "pass with distinction," "pass," or "fail."
-Should the paper be rated as a "fail," the defense may be retaken in accordance with policies explained in the Guidelines general section on
+Should the paper be rated as a "fail," the defense may be retaken in accordance with policies explained in the Guidelines general section on Qualifying Assessments.

-Qualifying Assessments.
 The committee may require revisions to the paper following the defense.

-Notification of Results: The defense committee informs the student of the results of the evaluation immediately after its meeting and completes a Ph.D.
-Qualifying Paper Results form which should be delivered to the English Graduate Office.
-The English Graduate Office will mail results of the defense to the student's home address and send a copy to the student's advisor.
+Notification of Results: The defense committee informs the student of the results of the evaluation immediately after its meeting and completes a Qualifying Paper Results form which should be delivered to the English

+Graduate Office.
+The English Graduate Office will email results of the defense to the student and the adviser.